ahmotek/QScore/README.md

 ```
 2. Images from html are not being cloned to dist folder as well as the json file... :( (related to webpack misconfiguration)
 3. Max resolution tested = 1440px.
 Top-left image will probably require more responsive definitions on CSS, for bigger screens.
-4. Mobile test should have been done more exhaustively.
+4. Mobile test should have been done with more detail.

 #### Consider future iteration:
 1. Code Refactor :)